ChristiaanCruzj/Frontend-store/README.md

-# Frontend-store project
+# Frontend-store

-##this is a web of the shopping
+## if you have something to sell, this is a good recomendation